 Research into DISC behavior styles and Spranger guiding values began in the 1920s.
-Paula Kramer has been researching DISC behavior styles and Spranger guiding values since 1998.
+Paula M. Kramer has been researching DISC behavior styles and Spranger guiding values since 1998.
 She took what she learned from other researchers and added her own findings.
 Paula read both of the books listed below.

 Research Into Behavior Styles

 William Moulton Marston did research on behavior styles and developed the DISC theory of observable behavior.
 Marston described DISC behavior styles in his book, The Emotions of Normal People (1928).

 Moulton also developed the systolic blood-pressure test which became part of the modern day polygraph, otherwise known as the lie detector.

 Under the name Charles Moulton, Marston created the cartoon character Wonder Woman.
 He was inducted into the Comic Book Hall of Fame in 2006.

 Eduard Spranger did research on attitudes.
 Spranger developed his theory about six basic attitudes and wrote about them in, Types of Men: The Psychology and Ethics of Personality (1928).
 Most modern researchers who use Spranger’s research now use the word “values” instead of the word “attitudes.”

 Ideas To Consider

 “Assessing Behavioral Styles Among Nurse Managers: Implications for Leading Effective Teams”

 Timothy J. Keogh, Jennifer C. Robinson, and J. Michaell Parnell